Dominic5591/Space-Frenzy/README.md

 - HTML, CSS for structure and styling.
 - Vanilla JavaScript for game logic.
-- Local storage for high scores and game progress.
+- Local storage for high scores.
-- Webpack to bundle JS files
+- Webpack to bundle JS files.

 ## The high score system is stored using localStorage